aws-samples/sagemaker-custom-project-templates/mlops-deployment-patterns/seedcode/deploy/README.md

 `test\test.py`
   - this python file contains code to describe and invoke the staging endpoint.
 You can customize to add more tests here.

+## Updating Deployment Strategies

+The `endpoint-config-template.yml` cloud formation template file contains the configuration for deployment strategy using SageMaker deployment guardrails.
+In this file you can...

+* Change the deployment strategy with the `DeploymentStrategy` parameter in this file.
+There are specific parameters to both linear and canary deployments that can be customized as well.
+See the comment "DEPLOYMENT PARAMETERS" for these parameters.

+* Change the CloudWatch alarms associated with deployment.
+In this template, there is only one alarm set up to monitor model invocation failures (500 errors).
+However, more model alarms can be added to the `AutoRollbackConfiguration` section.
+One example of a best practice here would be an alarm that monitors model latency suited to your model's specific requirements.